Ristosano home Foods and Services for Dysphagia.

 Dysphagia Recipes

-Dysphagia is a condition characterized by difficulty swallowing food and drink.
-To ensure safety, hydration, and proper nutritional intake, it is essential to choose foods with modified consistency that are easy to swallow and comply with IDDSI guidelines.
+Dysphagia is a condition characterized by difficulty swallowing food and beverages.
+To ensure safety, hydration, and adequate nutrition, it is essential to choose foods with modified textures that are easy to swallow and comply with IDDSI guidelines.

 • Soft or creamy meals